VittoNico/Random_network_analysis/README.md

 writeLines(report, "network_analysis_report.html")
 ```
-With this script you will obtain a report file filled with the information needed, and also plots and network imagines.
-For opening the HTML file you can use your standard web browser, and the internet connection is not needed.
-But if you prefer to stay in R this final script will show the result of the analysis
+With this script you will obtain a report file filled with the information needed, as well as plots and network images.
+To open the HTML file, you can use your standard web browser, and an internet connection is not needed.
+However, if you prefer to stay in R, this final script will show the result of the analysis.

 ```R
 #Produce a report file for visualize the result in R